unform/unform/README.md

 Thanks for being interested on making this package better.
 We encourage everyone to help improving this project with some new features, bug fixes and performance issues.
 Please take a little bit of your time to read our guides, so this process can be faster and easier.

-### Contributing Guide
+### Contribution Guidelines

-Take a moment to read about our [contributing guidelines](/.github/CONTRIBUTING.md) so you can understand how to submit an issue, commiting and pull requests.
+Take a moment to read about our [Contribution Guidelines](/.github/CONTRIBUTING.md) so you can understand how to submit an issue, commit and pull requests.

 ### Code of Conduct

-We expect you to follow or [Code of Conduct](/.github/CODE_OF_CONDUCT.md).
-Here you can read it and understand what kind of behaviour will not be tolerated.
+We expect you to follow our [Code of Conduct](/.github/CODE_OF_CONDUCT.md).
+You can read it and understand what kind of behaviour will and will not be tolerated.

-### License
+## License

 MIT © [Rocketseat](https://github.com/Rocketseat)